CVidrio/ffa-framework/README.md

-# ffa-framework
+# FFA Framework

 An open-source tool for flood frequency analysis (FFA).

-Please see the [wiki](https://github.com/rileywheadon/ffa-framework/wiki) for instructions.
+Please see the [wiki](https://github.com/rileywheadon/ffa-framework/wiki) for installation and usage instructions.

 ## References